lakal3/VGE/examples/basic/basic_samples.md

 - hello.go - Opens a window and shows a very simple UI
 - logo.go - In addition to hello, loads a logo from a gltf 2.0 file
-- logo_an.go - In addition to logo, adds some simple animation to the scene
+- logo_anim.go - In addition to logo, adds some simple animation to the scene

 ## Troubleshooting